Wounded-Knee/Whitepine/src/app/utils/README.md

 # OpenAI Utility Functions

-This directory contains utility functions for interacting with the OpenAI API, built specifically for the USA Full-Stack Application.
+This directory contains utility functions for interacting with the OpenAI API, built specifically for the Whitepine Full-Stack Application.

 ## Files